0xAbbarhSF/fsociety-project/utils/README.md

 alias <utiltiy name>="python3 </location/of/the/script>"

 ```
-if you are old school like me and you are you are using bash, you gonna need to restart the terminal after editing the bashrc file
+if you are old school like me and you are using bash, you gonna need to restart the terminal after editing the bashrc file